number571/hidden-lake/README.md

 ## Production

-The HLS node is easily connected to the production environment throw HLA=tcp.
+The HLK node is easily connected to the production environment throw HLA=tcp.
 To do this, you just need to specify the `network` at startup.
 You can find them in the [networks.yml](build/networks.yml) file.

 ```bash
 $ hlc --network oi4r9NW9Le7fKF9d